Fornication/Arkays-Commandment/README.md

 ## Other Post Installation FAQ

-### Tweaking the Game Settings

-I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
-I recommend tweaking the `Detail` section for more FPS:

-- `Shadow Resolution`: Very big one.
-A good balance is `2048` which is the borderline between high FPS drainage and garbage looking shadows.
-- `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off.
-Do not have the game AO and an ENB AO turned on at the same time.
-- `Remove Shadows`: If you really struggle, use this.
-This will disable all Shadows (not recommended)

 ### Tweaking the ENB

 You have the option of disabling the ENB completely, something that I personally do.
 Open the ENB GUI [shift+enter], click 'useEffect' to toggle it off and then press save on the top left.